-Managing projects, you have probably experienced the trouble of navigating through changing customer requirements, new stakeholder requests, capacity fluctuations, and countless other surprises that put the successful delivery of your project at risk.
+While managing projects, you have probably experienced the trouble of navigating through changing customer requirements, new stakeholder requests, capacity fluctuations, and countless other surprises that put their successful delivery at risk.
 If the answer is yes, you know how important it is to prioritize work and minimize risk effectively.

 This way, they can manage risk by: